Air Ball

 Two weeks ago, Katz filed a copyright infringement suit against the same blogger for publishing an unflattering picture of him.
 The photo was apparently taken while Katz was standing courtside at a Miami Heat game.
 He’s also suing Google for refusing to remove the photo from the Web.

-Now that he has filed suit over the photo, the picture has become even more newsworthy and can now be readily used by others under the Fair Use clause of the US copyright law.
+Now that he has filed suit over the photo, that picture has become newsworthy.
+This means the picture can now be readily used by others under the Fair Use clause of US copyright law.

 This is similar to earlier this month when Labatt Breweries threatened to sue the Montreal Gazette for publishing a photo showing an alleged killer holding a bottle of Labatt’s beer.
 (I would argue the legality of the newspaper taking the photo from someone’s Facebook page but that’s another post).

-As soon as the beer company demanded the picture be taken down from the paper’s web site, the photo became newsworthy and every other paper and TV station in the country ran the picture and story.
+The photo became newsworthy the moment the beer company demanded the picture be taken down from the paper’s web site.
+Every other newspaper and TV station in the country ran the picture and story.

 Added November 27, 2013: Over a year later, Labatt admits it was a bit of a mistake to threaten to sue the newspaper.